 You want to make sure that you recoup your closing costs in monthly mortgage savings as soon as possible.

 Recouping Closing Costs For a VA IRRRL Streamline Refinance

 The VA IRRRL streamline refinance is no different than an “ordinary” refinance when it comes to calculating how long it takes to recoup your closing costs — whatever math equation you use for a normal refinance can also apply when doing an IRRRL refinance.

 Probably the most common way to calculate how long it takes to recoup the closing costs is to do the math like this:

-First – calculate how much your loan balance is going to go up.
+First – calculate how much your loan balance is going up from closing costs.

-Second – calculate how much you’re going to save on your monthly mortgage payment.
+Second – calculate how much you’re going to save in principle and interest on your monthly mortgage payment.

-Third – divide your total loan increase by your monthly savings to arrive at a number of months.
+Third – divide your total closing costs by your monthly savings to arrive at a number of months.